amirhnajafiz/file-access-patterns/TRACEPOINTS.md

 - preadv: Reads data from a file descriptor at a specific offset into multiple buffers.
 - pwritev: Writes data to a file descriptor at a specific offset from multiple buffers.
 - mmap: Maps files or devices into memory, providing a pointer to the mapped area.
+- page_fault_user: Throws an exception to get a page when it's not found.
 - close: Closes an open file descriptor, freeing associated resources.

 ## Metadata Extraction Syscalls